plone/training/mastering-plone/volto_components_sponsors.rst

     Add final code of ``SponsorsBody.jsx`` to copy.

-Reload your frontend and see the new footer:
+Restart your frontend with ``yarn start`` and see the new footer.
+A restart is necessary since we added a new file.
+The browser updates automagically by configuration.

 .. figure:: _static/volto_component_sponsors.png

 .. _volto-component-exercise-label: